PrateekSavanur/Foundry-DAO/README.md

-Sure!
-Below is a revised `README.md` file tailored for a project built using Foundry.

 # Governor Contract Project

 This project implements a decentralized governance system using a Governor contract and a governance token (GovToken).
 It allows stakeholders to propose and vote on changes to a company's tagline.